 If the system still does not resume from sleep mode, your system might stop responding and you might not be able to turn off the computer.
 In this case, you must reset the computer.
 If you have not saved your data, it might be lost.
-To reset the computer, insert a straightened paper clip into the emergency-reset hole.
+To reset the computer, press and hold the power button for four seconds or more.
+If the system still does not respond, remove the ac power adapter and the battery.

-Problem: Your computer does not enter sleep or hibernation mode.
+• Problem: Your computer does not enter sleep or hibernation mode.